-- 16.1 If an EIA is not conducted, the relevant authority states that there is no need to do so in the Decision.
-In that event the characteristic features of the project constitute an appendix to the Decision (Article 84 of the AEIA). - 16.2 In the Decision being issued after the EIA has been conducted, the appropriate authority specifies the type and location of the project, as well as the conditions with respect to the use of the land in the phase of realisation and operation or use of the project, taking particular account of the need to protect natural values, natural resources and monuments as well as to reduce the nuisance impact on neighbouring land.
+- In that event the characteristic features of the project constitute an appendix to the Decision (Article 84 of the AEIA). - 16.2 In the Decision being issued after the EIA has been conducted, the appropriate authority specifies the type and location of the project, as well as the significant conditions with respect to the use of the land in the phase of realisation and operation or use of the project, taking particular account of the need to protect natural values, natural resources and monuments as well as to reduce the nuisance impact on neighbouring land.

-16.3 If, under an EIA, there is a need of environmental compensation, the authority states the need to do so in the Decision, and if that need concerns the prevention, reduction and monitoring of the project's impact on the environment, it imposes an obligation to carry out such activities.
+16.3 If, under an EIA, there is a need of environmental compensation, the authority states the need to do so in the Decision.
+If that need concerns the avoidance, prevention and reduction of the project's impact on the environment, it imposes an obligation to carry out such activities; and when it concerns the monitoring of a project's environmental impact - the authority imposes an obligation to monitor, determines its scope, deadline and responsibilities regarding the submission of information on its results to the RDEP, the authority issuing the decision on environmental conditions and, if justified, indicates other authorities to submit results to.